AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install_pixi.rst

 ``pixi run install-editable-win`` (on Windows)

-     This will set up to run GSAS-II in the directory where the files are originally located.
-This is ideal for code development as changes in Python code will immediately be seen as soon as GSAS-II is restarted and git commands can be used to upload changes to GitHub.
-Note the slightly different version of this command for Windows.
+     These commands will set up to run GSAS-II in the directory where the files are originally
+     located.
+This is ideal for code development, as changes made in Python code will immediately effect operation, as soon as GSAS-II is restarted and git commands can be used to upload changes to GitHub.
+Likewise, git can be used to download updates, potentially using the self-update menu commands (Help/Update) that are part of GSAS-II's GUI.
+When the ``pixi run install`` command is used, one must after making changes or after use a manual update with git in order to access the changed files.

 After one of the above install commands is used, the following commands can be used: